-Chris Jones is a double and electric bassist currently residing in the South West.
+Chris Jones is a double and electric bassist currently residing in Bristol, UK.
 Chris studied jazz at the University of Exeter and the Birmingham Conservatoire where he had the privilege of studying and playing with some great musicians such as John Taylor, Stan Sulzmann, Mark Hodgson, Dave Holland, Hans Koller and Arnie Somogyi.

 Inspired by his parent’s records Chris developed a passion for music at a young age picking up piano and guitar whilst in school, “Dad listened to blues and motown and Mum liked The Cure and Madness so I was exposed to a wide range of music from the start.”
 It was after hearing John Coltrane’s ‘Giant Steps’ Chris fell in love with jazz and double bass, “I came to bass playing quite late, I was 19 and I didn’t know musically where I was going, I had messed around on loads of different instruments but never felt comfortable on any of them and then I heard ‘Giant Steps’ for the first time and was spellbound, a bass player friend gave me his double bass to try and that was it, I was sold!”